Importing User Accounts from Single Sign-On (SSO)

 Required Tasks

-To configure SL1 to automatically create accounts for SSO users, you must perform the following steps:
+To configure Skylar One to automatically create accounts for SSO users, you must perform the following steps:

 • You can create more than one user policy for imported user accounts.

 • For example, suppose you want to import 100 user accounts.
-But suppose not all of these users require access to the same parts of SL1.
+But suppose not all of these users require access to the same parts of Skylar One.
 You could define multiple user policies, each defining a unique set of ticket queue-memberships, organization memberships, and Access Keys.

 • For example, you could define a user policy for imported user accounts from the Sales department, another user policy for imported user accounts from the Support department, and yet another user policy for imported user accounts from the NOC department.